-- continually updated our website to help you find the health information you need for health and mental service services. - continued to promote out Neuro Diversity booklet for parent carers to help them find services and support if they think their child may be neuro diverse.
-We continue to encourage professionals to use this booklet themselves as well as to share it with families that they meet. - introduced more health information sessions, with topics selected from continuous feedback from parent carers. - worked with the County's SEND information hub to provide health information through their website.
+• continually updated our website to help you find the health information you need for health and mental service services.

-- Continued to offer and improve termly meetings (health and mental health) where you can meet health professionals and talk to them directly (no appointment or diagnosis needed) for help and signposting.
+- continued to promote out Neuro Diversity booklet for parent carers to help them find services and support if they think their child may be neuro diverse.
+We continue to encourage professionals to use this booklet themselves as well as to share it with families that they meet. - Secured funding for hard copies of our Neurodiversity Book to be kept in central locations such as schools and libraries so that parent carers and professionals can use this as a resource. - Purchased printed copies of our Neurodiversity book that parent carers can purchase from us if they would like to rather than using the free online version. - introduced more health information sessions, with topics selected from continuous feedback from parent carers. - worked with the County's SEND information hub to provide health information through their website. - Continued to offer and improve termly meetings (health and mental health) where you can meet health professionals and talk to them directly (no appointment or diagnosis needed) for help and signposting.
 These sessions enable parent carers to give feedback on their experiences and thoughts directly to those who commission or work in the services they use. - Include a regular cohort of health professionals who are committed to attending our health participation events to help to develop their services. - raised your voices at the boards we attend and followed up with individuals as and when needed. - worked with the voluntary sector alliance to produce a quality assurance tool to improve health services - regularly attend the ICB participation summit to raise your voices - enabled coproduction on the Keep Your Head website to ensure that parent carers and their SEND children and young people have their needs reflected within the website. - co producing with health and the local authority to produce a package of support for families whilst they are waiting for diagnosis - provided Mental Capacity Act training for parent carers - continue to work closely with the Health Alliance to ensure they continue to have influence over local health services - are working on developing a Cambridgeshire pathway for Neuro-diversity assessments for children and young people - invite 3rd sector colleagues to attend our participation sessions to keep you informed about what else is available. - Have worked closely with health and encouraged them to collaborate with education and social care around the All Age Autism Strategy. - Have worked closely with health and encouraged them to collaborate with education and social care around the All Age Learning Disability strategy. - Have worked closely with dental health services to provide information about why the service is so difficult for SEND children and young people to access.
 They have taken that feedback and are working on making improvements to the service and also delivered an information session to parent carers about practical strategies that can help.